Updated: 06 April 2023 & medically reviewed by Dr. Kimberly Langdon

 What affects the price of cocaine?

 Purity - cocaine can be mixed with a variety of other substances that can cause different side effects and feelings.
 Most of these combinations make the drug even more dangerous to take.
 For example, mixing cocaine with other stimulants like meth greatly increases the risk of overdose.
 These dangerous drug combinations also tend to increase prices.
+Crack cocaine, which tends to be full of impurities, is far cheaper than powder cocaine.

 Availability - Illicit drug production and distribution is an illegal activity that costs the government billions of dollars per year in trying to control it.
-Increased law presence tends to force drug manufacturers to limit their production, making the sale of substances like cocaine riskier and therefore higher.
+Increased law enforcement tends to force drug manufacturers to limit their production, making the sale of substances like cocaine riskier and therefore higher.

 Location - As with availability, where drugs are produced dictates their price.
 Cocaine tends to be produced in South America as that is where the materials for making it originate.
-It is then trafficked into North America, most commonly through Mexico.
+It is then trafficked into North America, most commonly through drug cartels in Mexico.
 This means states in this area tend to have more access to the substance.
 The same is also true of larger cities, where crime rates and drug dealing tend to be higher, making the substance more readily obtainable.
 Read here to learn more about how cocaine is made and why it affects cost.

 Cocaine addiction can be incredibly expensive.
 For example, a person with a severe cocaine addiction can spend $170,000 per year on buying the drug.
 This can lead to heavy financial losses and crippling debt.